morborsit/WebMap/README.md

 - [vis.js](http://visjs.org/)

 ## Security Issues
-This app is not intended to be exposed on the internet.
+This app is not intended to be exposed to the internet, but to be used as localhost web application.
 Please, **DO NOT expose** this app to the internet, use your localhost or, in case you can't do it, take care to filter who and what can access to WebMap with a firewall rule or something like that.
 Exposing this app to the whole internet could lead not only to a stored XSS but also to a leakage of sensitive/critical/private informations about your port scan.
 Please, be smart.

 ## Contributors
 This project is currently a beta, and I'm not super skilled on Django so, every type of contribution is appreciated.
-I'll mention all contributors in this section of the README file.
+I'll mention all contributors on the [CONTRIBUTORS](blob/v2.3/master/CONTRIBUTORS.md) file.

 ## Contacts
 In order to receive updates about this project, please follow me on twitter:<br>